odersky/sips/drafts/inlinemeta.md

 e.g. `inline def async[T](x: => T): T = meta { ... }`.
 A representation of a `this` reference always
 follows the by-value scheme, and in order to obtain an actual prefix of an enclosing inline application, one should use the functionality of `scala.meta.semantic.Context`.

+Meta scopes can return anything that is convertible to `scala.meta.Expr` by the means of the `scala.meta.Lift` type class.
+There are standard instances of the type class that lift simple values to literals as well as ones that support frequently used collections of liftable values.
+Metaprogrammers may define and use their own instances as long as they are available in corresponding meta scopes.

 ## Meta Expansion